-Whether you favour a preventative or predictive approach, have a core team of knowledgeable and experienced engineers plan a maintenance schedule.
+Whether you favour a preventative or predictive approach, have a core team of knowledgeable and experienced engineers to build a maintenance plan.
 The engineers on the ground are in the best position to plan when assets should be serviced.
 As well as when to replace parts before they wear out.

-Creating a database of all your assets is the foundation of a CMMS.
+Creating an asset database is the foundation of a CMMS.
 Identify all equipment that requires regular maintenance and create an inventory management system for spare parts.
-Give each of the assets in your database a unique identifier such as RFID tags, QR codes, or NFC tags.
-This allows engineers to scan and identify assets for triggering or fulfilling work orders.
+Give each of the assets in your database a unique identifier.
+This allows engineers to scan and identify parts for triggering or fulfilling work orders.

-Have a process in place that allows engineers and technicians to record the results of their maintenance and repair checks.
-These can be checklists on paper that are filled out in the field and the data keyed into a CMMS later on.
+Have a process in place that allows engineers to record the results of their maintenance checks.
+These can be checklists on paper that are filled out in the field and keyed into a CMMS.
 Or, you could arm field operatives with mobile devices to instantly update the CMMS remotely.

-Your core team of engineers are invaluable resources to establish a formal job planning process.
+Your core team of engineers are an invaluable resource to establish a job planning process.
 They provide data that enables everyone to know what to do and how to do it safely.
-Once established, the process can then be implemented and enforced companywide through your CMMS.
-Aspects to be considered for specific maintenance jobs might include:
+Once established, the process is implemented and enforced company-wide.
+Aspects to consider for specific maintenance jobs include:

 - Components and spare parts required